 “May the force be with you,” said the waiter and placed the last dessert in front of us.
 Another twist on a classic.
 Usually, you get a skull-shaped dessert called “the end,” but today we got a storm trooper instead.
 The ingredients are the same, though.
 A liquorice mousse with a shell you have to crack.
 Great finish – although, you’re not done!
 Stil, petits fours to go.
 Helle asked us to please follow her to the lounge for the final serving of coffee, fresh herb’s tea, and even more sweets.
 Geranium is a feast that never ends.
 However, it’s not every day you can celebrate with the most decorated chef in the world!

-Have you been to Geranium four times like me, or did this encourage you to make your first visit?
+Did this post encourage you to make your first visit to Geranium?
 Please let me know in a comment below.